Understanding backpacking: effective strategies to counter it

 Meelo collects and analyzes a whole series of data at different points in the purchasing process: basket, identification, choice of delivery method, postal address, choice of payment method, payment, etc.

-RetailSafe establishes in seconds the probability that an order could be fraudulent and generate a dishonest return.
+Retallafe establishes in a few seconds the probability that an order can be fraudulent and generate a dishonest return.

 Once the alert is given, you can decide:

-• to block certain payment methods or impose payment by open banking ;
+• to block certain means of payment or impose a payment by Open Banking;

 • not to insert the return slip in the package;